dwaned/applitools-hackathon/README.md

 ```

 Then you need to set the property `IsRemoteInstance` to `true` either in the file `environment.properties`
- or within the command like execution using `-DIsRemoteInstance=true`
+ or within the command like execution using `-DIsRemoteInstance=true`.
+You can then use the same commands as the above.